Sustainability, environmental awareness and living a more ethical life are all topics that have grown in stature recently.

 What we consume plays a huge part in driving climate change – so cutting down the amount we consume and changing our purchasing habits can have a big impact.

-The most obvious examples are eating less (or no) meat, cutting down on vehicle use and making our homes more energy-efficient.
+The most obvious examples are eating less (or no) meat, cutting down on vehicle use and making our homes more sustainable and efficient by using energy efficient appliances such as eco dishwashers and energy efficient fridges.

 Of course, ethical consumption can also have a positive impact on people.
 For example, if we shop with companies that have a good record of workers’ and human rights, and on animals as mentioned above.